Arowana

 Training Milestones for Arowana

-Successful training for Arowana respects this species's expert trainability profile and natural predatory tendencies.
+Good training outcomes in a Arowana come from aligning technique to the breed's specific learning pace, which typically shows as expert trainability and predatory tendencies.
 Weeks one through four: focus on establishing trust and learning your Arowana's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Arowana's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources